GingerSquirrel/GingerSquirrel.SeoPreview/README.md

 - 🔍 **Real-time Google Search Preview** - See exactly how your page will appear in Google search results
 - 📊 **Character Count Validation** - Visual indicators for optimal meta title (50-60 chars) and description (120-155 chars) lengths
 - 🎨 **Modern UI** - Clean, responsive interface that works seamlessly in the Umbraco backoffice
-- ⚡ **Lightweight** - Built with LitElement for optimal performance
 - 🔧 **Easy Integration** - Simple property editor that stores data as JSON

 ## Installation